The Cataclysmic Break That (Maybe) Occurred in 1950

 Here is the hypothesis: Not so long ago, the very nature of planet Earth suffered a devastating rupture.
 The break was sudden, global, and irreversible.
 It happened on a Sunday within living memory.
 Mick Jagger, Meryl Streep, and Caitlyn Jenner were all born before this crack in time.
 Vladimir Putin, Liam Neeson, and Mr. T were all born after it.

-That idea may soon carry the weight of scientific fact.
+That idea might soon carry the weight of scientific fact.
 Later this month, a committee of researchers from around the world will decide whether the Earth sprang into the Anthropocene, a new chapter of its history, in the year 1950.
-If accepted, this delineation will signal a new reality that human activities, not natural processes, are now the dominant driver of change on Earth’s surface—that carbon pollution, climate change, deforestation, factory farms, mass die-offs, and enormous road networks have made a greater imprint on the planet than any other force in the last 12,000 years.
+If accepted, this delineation will signal a new reality that human activities, not natural processes, are now the dominant driver of change on Earth’s surface—that carbon pollution, climate change, deforestation, factory farms, mass die-offs, and enormous road networks have made a greater imprint on the planet than any other force in the past 12,000 years.

 Starting next week, the committee’s 37 members will vote on two questions.
 First, should the Anthropocene be added as a new epoch to the Geological Time Scale, the standard scientific timeline of Earth’s 4.5-billion-year history?
 Second, should the Anthropocene, if it does exist, commence in the middle of the 20th century?

 William Ruddiman, a professor of environmental sciences at the University of Virginia, is extremely worried about climate change, but he nonetheless hopes the committee votes against both questions.
-For the last two years, he has lobbied its members to think of the Anthropocene not as a sudden upheaval, but as a gradual change, a slow transformation of the planet that began 5,000 years ago.
+For the past two years, he has lobbied its members to think of the Anthropocene not as a sudden upheaval, but as a gradual change, a slow transformation of the planet that began 5,000 years ago.
 “Where could you possibly pick a single start date in this ever-evolving story?” he once asked me in an email.

 Last week, he and 23 other researchers argued the topic at length in the scientific journal Progress in Physical Geography.
 At stake is a seemingly simple question: When did human influence over the environment reach a tipping point?